kingluddite/web-dev-notes/js/express/04-express-development.md

     - js

 ### app.use()
-use() defines middleware for our application
+`use()` defines **[middleware](https://expressjs.com/en/guide/using-middleware.html)** for our application

 * **middleware** is the logic that tells express how to handle a `request` inbetween the time a request is made by the `client` but before it arrives at a `route`. (hence the term 'middle')
-    - used to handle authentication (only some users can use some pages on a website)
+    - Used to handle authentication (only some users can use some pages on a website)
-    - or to serve static files
+    - Or to serve static files

-* one of the few places where we will access the express module directly (in our case we are accessing the module instead of the `app` variable)
+* One of the few places where we will access the express module directly (in our case we are accessing the module instead of the `app` variable)
-* first parameter is path to static directory
+* First parameter is path to static directory

 **app.js**